Predictive analytics

 - Predictive modeling.
 As you analyze your data, you will be able to create predictive models automatically.

-- Implementation of predictive models.
+- Deployment.
 During the last stage, you can implement analytical results in your everyday business decisions and study the outcome, building a process that helps reach the set goals and making reports that will further allow you to automate decisions.

 Advantages of predictive analytics for your sales and marketing